-Executive Summary: Balancing the Needs of Local Governments, Businesses, and the Public.
+Executive Summary: Balancing the Needs of Local Governments, Businesses, and the Public

 Businesses in Tennessee made payments in lieu of ad valorem taxes (PILOTs) totaling \$75.7 million in 2016 for tax exempt properties they lease from local industrial development boards (IDB).
-Although businesses can negotiate PILOT agreements with IDBs equal to the taxes they would otherwise owe if they owned the properties themselves, in practice the payments can be for less-total payments in 2016 were equal to approximately 47% of the taxes that would have otherwise been owed.
+Although businesses can negotiate PILOT agreements with IDBs equal to the taxes they would otherwise owe if they owned the properties themselves, in practice the payments can be for less and vary by agreement-total payments in 2016 were equal to approximately 47% of the taxes that would have otherwise been owed based on the 2016 assessed value of the property, including any improvements made by the businesses.
 As a result, PILOT agreements often function as indirect property tax abatements that are used by IDBs and their affiliated local governments to encourage economic development.